yudharisandy/LudoGame/README.md

     - Method to choose the winner and stop the game.
     - When a player kick other player's totem -> the same player holds.
     - When a totem reach the final cell -> the same player holds.
-    - When a totem reach a final cell -> be able to run other totem when got non-6 dice
+    - When a totem reach a final cell -> be able to run other totem when got non-6 dice.
+    - When there is only 1 totem OnPlay -> directly move the totem (user doesn't need to choose the totem)
 - Provide a playground interface to be tried out!

 ## Next Plan
-- Library: When there is only 1 totem OnPlay -> directly move the totem (user doesn't need to choose the totem)
 - Library: when totem kicked out, next turn to run the totem is affacted player (when accidentally click the kicked out totem)
 - GUI: GUI for handling the collision rule update.
     - GUI Bug: A kicked Totem doesn't automatically go back to Home when it is chosen to move in the next turn.